dinomite505/learning_docker/docker-container-assignment/README.md

 ## Assignment info
 <br>

-- [] Run three containers (Nginx, Apache and MySQL) using corresponding Docker images
+* Run three containers (Nginx, Apache and MySQL) keeping the following in mind:
-    - [] Containers should run in the background (detached)
+    * Containers should run in the background (detached)
-    - [x] Name the containers
+    * Name the containers
-    - [] Assign the ports correctly to each of them
+    * Assign the ports correctly to each of them
-    - [] Check if all containers are created
+    * Check if all containers are created
-    - [] MySQL needs to have environment variable set
+    * MySQL needs to have environment variable set
-- [] Create a custom network
+* Create a custom network
-    - [] Connect that each container is connected to it
+    * Connect that each container is connected to it
-- [] Inspect your custom network to see if all containers are assigned to it
+* Inspect your custom network to see if all containers are assigned to it
-- [] Test the ports of all three containers (from terminal and in browser)
+* Test the ports of all three containers (from terminal and in browser)
-- [] Clean Up!
+* Clean Up!
-    - [] Stop and remove containers
+    * Stop and remove containers
-    - [] Confirm that containers are removed
+    * Confirm that containers are removed
-    - [] Remove the images and network if needed
+    * Remove the images and network if needed

 <br>